 Wikipedia defines an Issue Tracking system (ITS, trouble ticket system, support ticket or incident ticket system) as a Computer Software package that manages and maintains lists of Issues (computers), as needed by an organization.
 Issue tracking systems are commonly used in an organization's Customer Support / Call Centre to create, update, and resolve reported customer issues, or even issues reported by that organization's other employees.
 An issue tracking system often also contains a Knowledge Base containing information on each customer, resolutions to common problems, and other such data.
 An issue tracking system is similar to a "bug tracker", and often, a software company will sell both, and some bug trackers are capable of being used as an issue tracking system, and vice versa.
 Consistent use of an issue or Bug Tracking System is considered one of the "hallmarks of a good software team".

-This light-weight implementation is suitable for a small or medium sized organisation to record and efficiently respond to reported problems / issues.
+This implementation is suitable for a small or medium sized organisation to record and efficiently respond to reported problems / issues.

 The documentation is accessible from the 'Joomla extensions menu' on the right hand side of this page.